lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 try to establish a route by using her other links.
 Note that CancelRoute takes precedence over HaveRoute.
 Since it has the same effect as HaveNoRoute, precedence order with HaveNoRoute is irrelevant.

+Any node can decide that route making takes too long; in that case, the node sends a CancelRoute to the side where it previously sent MakeRoute, and, if applicable, a HaveNoRoute to the side where it previously received MakeRoute.
+The same is true for nodes that have received HaveRoute, but decide that it takes too long before Lock is received.

 The rest of this protocol description assumes that a HaveRoute has been sent, and no CancelRoute has been sent.